tol-training/tol-training.github.io/docs/sessions.md

 ## How do I sign up?

-Be the first to be informed as soon as registrations open for these sessions by signing up for our low-volume mailing list.
+Be the first to be informed as soon as registrations open for these free and open to all sessions by signing up for our low-volume mailing list.
 We will use this list ONLY for Biodiversity Genomics Academy information.
 You can unsubscribe at any time.

 [Subscribe](https://zcmp.eu/QIAZ){ .md-button .md-button--primary }